 Dermatosis papulosa nigra is a form of seborrheic keratosis, the most common noncancerous skin growth in older adults.
 It manifests in brown or black dots that resemble moles.

-They are flat or raised papules that can measure between 1-5 mm in diameter and occur mainly on the cheeks and forehead.
-They can also develop around the eye area, on the neck, chest, and the upper back.
+These flat or raised papules can measure between 1-5 mm in diameter and occur mainly on the cheeks and forehead.
+They can also develop around the eye area, on the neck, chest, and upper back.

-Dermatosis papulosa nigra is common among those of African descent and affects up to 35% of black people in the United States.
+Dermatosis papulosa nigra is common among those of African descent and affects many Black people in the United States.
 The occurrence is less frequent among those with lighter skin.
-DPN also occurs among Asians, Polynesians and Latin and Native Americans with darker skin tones.
-Females are more frequently affected by the skin condition than males.
+DPN also occurs among Asians, Polynesians, and Latin and Native Americans with darker skin tones.
+The condition more commonly manifests in women.

 The cause of DPN is still unknown.
 It is believed to be a congenital anomaly of the skin caused by a developmental defect of the hair follicle.
-Some medical professionals speculate that it is due to photoaging, while other researchers believe it is a combination of sun exposure and heredity.
-About 50% of patients seeking treatment have a family history of the skin condition—a parent or grandparent, for example, might have them.
-Formation typically begins during teen years and they may increase in number and size as one ages.
+Some medical professionals speculate that it is due to photoaging while other researchers believe it is a combination of sun exposure and heredity.
+Around 50% of patients seeking treatment have a family history of the skin condition—a parent or grandparent, for example, might have them.
+Formation typically begins during teen years, and they may increase in number and size as one ages.